tidchile/tidml/examples/regression/README.md

 ## DataSource

-Training data is *diabetes* dataset built in scikit-learn.
+Training data is the *diabetes* dataset built in scikit-learn.

 ## Preparator